Freedom Center (Chicago): Post-Construction

 Starting on July 18, 1985, Chicago Typographical Union No. 16, Chicago Web Printing Pressman's Union No. 7, and Chicago Mailers Union No. 2 all went on strike.
-They went on strike due to the mandatory transfer of jobs when technology made obsolete the old jobs.
+This was due to the mandatory transfer of jobs when technology made obsolete the old jobs.
 The unions had opposed this position.
 On January 4, 1986, a rally took place during the strike, and violence occurred.
 The violence broke out at about 5:00 AM when protesters started to throw rocks at delivery trucks leaving the plant.
 After police tried to use horses to separate the crowd, bricks started to be thrown.
 The crowd was assumed to be around 10,000 people, with 100 police present.
-There were 10 people with minor injuries, 35 were arrested, one Police Officer was injured, 5 Tribune employees were injured, and several delivery trucks were damaged as well.
+There were 10 people with minor injuries, 35 were arrested, one police officer was injured, 5 Tribune employees were injured, and several delivery trucks were damaged as well.

 In September 2002, a new distribution facility was opened, directly north and across the street of the main Freedom Center Building.
 The building's name was "Freedom Center North".
 It was located at 700 W Chicago.
-It is 115,000-square-feet big.
-It was closed at a unknown time.
+It is 115,000-square-feet in size.
+It later closed at an unknown time.

-In 2019, Freedom Center was bought by Nexstar Media as part of their wider acquisition of Tribune Media for $4.1 billion dollars.
-The Chicago Tribune holds a lease on the site until 2023, with two 10 year options for extension.
-Also included in the lease is a relocation clause, which allows for them to relocate during the lease.

 In 2014, when Tribune Media split up their newspaper division in to Tribune Publishing, Tribune Media kept their real estate assets, which included Freedom Center.

-In February 2019, the 37 acre site was put up for sale.